RayJacksonII/EGP-Graphai-Panta/exports/markdown-par/webus2020/2Chr.md

 <sup>13</sup> and the four hundred pomegranates for the two networks—two rows of pomegranates for each network, to cover the two bowls of the capitals that were on the pillars.
 <sup>14</sup> He also made the bases, and he made the basins on the bases—
 <sup>15</sup> one sea, and the twelve oxen under it.
-<sup>16</sup> <sup>d</sup>also made the pots, the shovels, the forks, and all its vessels for King Solomon, for Yahweh’s house, of bright bronze.
+<sup>16</sup> Huram-abi<sup>d</sup> also made the pots, the shovels, the forks, and all its vessels for King Solomon, for Yahweh’s house, of bright bronze.
 <sup>17</sup> The king cast them in the plain of the Jordan, in the clay ground between Succoth and Zeredah.
 <sup>18</sup> Thus Solomon made all these vessels in great abundance, so that the weight of the bronze could not be determined.